lpaulic/tum/README.md

     * `system` -> topic for holding all `<hostname>`'s system related messages
       * `stats` -> resources of a device will be published here, i.e.: `devices/<hostname>/system/stats` will hold the `<hostname>`'s system resources

+### Application configuration
+The T.U.M. application has a configuration file that specifies necessary data for run time.
+The configuration file is in `YAML` format, and the available configuration options are:
+* `server_addr` -> address of the MQTT server to connect to, string value
+* `server_port` -> port of the MQTT server to connect to, integer value [0, (2^16)-1]
+* `username` -> username that we use to authenticate with the MQTT server we connect to, string value
+* `password` -> password that we use to authenticate with the MQTT server we connect to, string value, plaintext
+* `monitoring_rate_s` -> delay in seconds between sending new system usage data to the MQTT server, integer value [0, (2^64)-1]

 ## Building
 To build the code run:
 ```